 The result of this is that we enabled Qlik and the Data Literacy Project to lead the charge on data literacy.

 The Data Literacy Project is already delivering on its social good promise and Qlik has been recognized by Gartner for its leadership in data literacy

-33,000+ individuals have assessed a data literacy assessment
+60,000 individuals have taken the data literacy assessment

 The Data Literacy Project campaign is a multi-award-winning campaign having picked up awards at the Drum Marketing Awards for B2B Integrated Marketing Campaign, a PRWeek Global Award for Best Integration, a SABRE Award EMEA for Integrated Marketing and a bronze award at the B2B Marketing Awards for Best Use of Public Relations.